frankcox/MineSweeper/README.md

 A few weeks later I sat down and finished it.
 It took another, maybe three hours.
 Not counting whatever thinking I did in the mean time.

+I would not normally write a program of this length with global variables.
+Also, there is no error checking in place at this point.
+I feel this is in the spirit of the challenge.

+If it bugs me enough I may change theses problems some day.